we-are-Joinup/provider-api-doc/source/includes/_integrations.md

     - Own development.
 You can create a Web or App and connect with this API

-    - We can do a clone of our web or/and our app for you with several customizations.
+    - We can clone our web or/and our app for you with several customizations.
 We can do it very quickly :-)

 ## 2.2 Server to server